RicardaDziadek/Antarctic-GHF-DB/README_V002.txt

 (10) Elevation in meters above sea level (m.a.s.l.)
-(11) Reference: 1st Author and Year of publication (12) DOI: Digital Object Identifier or link to original study (13) DataQuality: Attempt to describe quality of measurements (Grade *1 = Lowest reliability, *2 = Intermediate reliability, *3 = Highest reliability).
+(11) Reference: 1st Author and Year of publication (12) DOI: Digital Object Identifier or link to original study (13) DataQuality: Attempt to describe quality of measurements (Grade x1 = Lowest reliability, x2 = Intermediate reliability, x3 = Highest reliability).
 For details see file: Data Quality Evaluation.pdf
-(14) Method: Indicates type of estimate in the original study (15) Comment: indicates type of measurement borehole, iceborehole, marine unconsolidated sediments
+(14) Method: Indicates type of estimate
+(15) Comment: Contains additional information

 Please consider, that this database might be subject to updates.

 Changes:
 29.07.2020 V002: Database has been updated.
 Data quality has been revised.
 New column (10 Elevation) has been added.
 Two redundancies have been removed.